Aitkin, Minnesota: History

 By the 1990s, Aitkin had changed again, developing as a community for retirement and tourism, especially with its lake areas.
 The tourism and service industries are central today.
 Health care, education, human services, and non-profit organizations are some of the major contributors to the modern-day Aitkin economy, along with the hospitality industry.

 Aitkin has been affected by occasional flooding of the Mississippi River.
 Major notable floods had reached past 20 ft, such as the 1950 flood, and nearly 19 ft, such as the summer flooding in 2012.
 The 2012 flood was one of the first floods that overflowed into the lake areas, flooding the cabins, since it was caused by heavy rainfall instead of melting snow.
+In 2023 Downtown Aitkin flooded due to the winters record snowfall and that snowfall melting.

 Five properties in Aitkin are listed on the National Register of Historic Places: the 1901 Patrick Casey House, the 1902 Potter/Casey Company Building, the 1911 Aitkin Carnegie Library, the 1916 Northern Pacific Depot, and the Aitkin County Courthouse and Jail (built in 1920 and 1915, respectively).